kube-logging/logging-operator/docs/configuration/crds/v1beta1/logging_types.md

 ### allowClusterResourcesFromAllNamespaces (bool, optional) {#loggingspec-allowclusterresourcesfromallnamespaces}

 Allow configuration of cluster resources from any namespace.
-Mutually exclusive with ControlNamespace restriction of Cluster resources
+Mutually exclusive with ControlNamespace restriction of Cluster resources WARNING: Becareful when turning this on and off as it can result in some resources being orphaned.

 ### clusterDomain (*string, optional) {#loggingspec-clusterdomain}